 - 1. When advertising the contest, make sure each student has a Media Release on file.
-The information needed for each winner is the PTA name, grade category, student name, grade, and parental name, email, and phone number.
+The information needed for each winner is the PTA name, Grade Division, student name, grade, and parent name, email, and phone.
 Include the theme to help students develop their ideas.
-A good deadline for the Local PTA is October 14, 2024, although adjust as needed. - 2.
-The Local PTA picks three winners per grade category to submit to LAPTA for consideration.
-Some PTAs will have more than one grade category.
-Ensure that all winners have signed a Media Release Form with the school and parent's name, email, and phone number.
+Pick a deadline that allows enough time to complete your judging before LAPTA's November 1 deadline. - 2.
+The Local PTA picks three winners per Grade Division to submit to LAPTA for consideration.
+Some PTAs will have more than one Grade Division.
 Take a picture of the winning posters in good lighting from directly above the picture.
-Be careful to include all edges and corners of the drawing in the picture.

-- 3. Go to LouisianaPTA.org/contests or scan the QR Code.
-Complete the form and upload the image for each individual poster by October 18, 2024.
-Information you will need is PTA name, grade category, student name, grade, and parental name, email, and phone number.
-Upload images of each winning drawing. - 4.
-The guest judge for the LAPTA entries will be Chief Bryan Adams who is the Louisiana Fire Marshal.
-Winners will be announced on October 25, 2024.
+Be careful to include all edges and corners of the drawing in the picture. - 3.
+Go to LouisianaPTA.org/posters.
+Enter the information for up to three students per Grade Division and submit the form.
+Repeat a different form for other Grade Divisions.
+You will need the PTA name, Grade Division, student name, grade, and parental name, email, and phone number. - 4.
+LAPTA will have a guest judge.
+Winners announced on November 10, 2025.
+They receive a medal from LAPTA in April or May!